 Unintentional mating can occur because some pet stores or breeders don’t keep males and females in separate cages.

 If you have been waiting for a mated pair to produce fertilized eggs, it might help to know that fertilized eggs can take about 10 days to show up after a successful mating.

 However, a helpful way to determine if an egg is fertilized is to “candle” it.
-This involves holding a light source, such as a phone’s light, up to the egg until it is illuminated.
+To check the egg’s development, hold a light source like a phone’s light against it to illuminate it.
 Then, if there is a developing embryo, it will be visible.

 In addition to the embryo, check for a network of blood vessels.
-This can be hard to see if your light source isn’t powerful enough.
-If needed, use a bright flashlight.
+If your light source is not strong enough, it may be difficult to see.
+In that case, use a bright flashlight.

 The viability of an egg cannot be determined until it has been incubated for 7 days, making freshly laid eggs difficult to analyze.

 Remove and dispose of unfertilized eggs promptly, as they will spoil and go rancid.